 Participants may borrow from their fund accounts a minimum of \$1,000 up to a maximum equal to the lesser of \$50,000 or 50% of their vested account balance.
 Loan terms range from one to five years or, in the case of a loan to acquire or construct the primary residence of a participant, a period not to exceed a repayment period used by commercial lenders for similar loans.
 The loans are secured by the balance in the participant's account and bear interest at the prime rate plus 2.00%, as defined by the Participant Loan Program.
-Interest rates for 2008 and 2007, ranged from 4.00% to 10.25%.
+Interest rates for current outstanding loans ranged from 5.25% to 10.25%.
 Principal and interest are paid ratably through payroll deductions.
-In some cases, due to current market conditions, a participant's vested balance my not secure some portion of their loan balance.